Written by Dr Sara Tookey

 Conclusion & Summary

-Remember, neurodivergence is a variation in brain structure and function, not inherently dysfunctional.
-Whether you choose to seek a formal diagnosis or not, understanding and embracing your unique cognitive style can lead to improved self-acceptance and life satisfaction.
+Remember, neurodiversity represents a variation in the how the brain processes information.
+It is not an inherent dysfunction.
+Whether you choose to seek a formal diagnosis or not, understanding and embracing your mind's unique style can lead to improved self-acceptance and life satisfaction.
+The goal is to find the path that best supports your wellbeing and helps you thrive.

 If you're unsure, consider speaking with a healthcare provider knowledgeable about adult ADHD and autism.
-They can help you weigh the potential benefits and drawbacks of diagnosis in your specific situation, taking into account the distinct characteristics and needs associated with each neurotype.
+They can help you weigh the potential benefits and drawbacks of diagnosis in your specific situation.

 Note: This article is for informational purposes only and does not constitute medical advice.
 Always consult with a qualified mental health professional for personalised guidance.